What is burnout?

 MBI addresses three scales:

-• Depersonalization measures an unfeeling and impersonal response toward recipients of one’s service, care treatment, or instruction
+Emotional Exhaustion measures feelings of being emotionally overextended and exhausted by one’s work.
+Depersonalization measures an unfeeling and impersonal response toward recipients of one’s service, care treatment, or instruction.
+Personal Accomplishment measures feelings of competence and successful achievement in one’s work.

-Self-Care as an Intervention:
+Self-Care Practices as Intervention

 “Less Stress, More Happiness”